Three Second-Half Goals Give @HerdMSoccer Win at Duquesne

-Freshman Lewis Knight scored two goals in the win.
+Freshman Knight scored two goals for second time this season

 Box Score (PDF)

 PITTSBURGH – The Marshall men’s soccer team lit up the scoreboard in the second half to grab a 3-1 win at Duquesne.
 The Thundering Herd improve to 2-1 behind two goals and an assist from freshman Lewis Knight.
 Duquesne drops to 1-2.

 The first half began in favor of the Dukes as Duquesne scored just two minutes and 28 seconds into the match to take an early 1-0 lead.
 The Dukes fired off a couple more shots and stayed on the attack.
 The Herd recorded its first shot of the night in the 19th minute as Knight put an attempt on goal but was saved by Duquesne’s goalkeeper Robbie McKelvey.
 In the first half, Marshall managed six shots while Duquesne had five.